spring-guides/gs-authenticating-ldap/SIDEBAR.md

-### Related Resources
+## Related resources

 There's more to application security than what is presented here.
-You may want to continue your exploration of Spring Security with the following
+You can continue to explore Spring Security with the following resources.

-### Getting Started Guides
+### Getting Started guides

 * [Securing a Web Application][gs-securing-web]